 Orange County Drums (OCD) - More recently getting noticed due to unique and colorful designs and popular artist endorsement.

-Brady Drums - This Australian company specializes in handcrafted made from Western Australian hardwoods such as Jarrah and Wandoo.
+Brady Drums - This Australian company specialized in handcrafted made from Western Australian hardwoods such as Sheoak, Jarrah and Wandoo.
 Their claim to fame was the solid, one piece drum carved directly from the same tree. and is the most used recorded snare by the pro's.

 Noble and Cooley - Originally known for their masterfully engineered snare drums.
 Customized designs with maple shells.
 Very respected company in the industry.